t0m-m/Picoclock-V1/README.md

 # Picoclock-V1

-simple desktop clock built around the Raspberry Pi Pico and a custom PCB.
+Simple desktop clock built around the Raspberry Pi Pico and a custom PCB.

 # Overview

-Picoclock-V1 is an experimental prototype designed for testing and feature validation.
+Picoclock-V1 is a prototype designed for feature testing.
-The final version will showcase vintage VQB-71 7-segment displays, but all other components and circuitry will remain the same.
+The final version will showcase vintage VQB-71 7-segment displays, but all other elements will remain the same.

 The board includes: